test-q/Calculator/README.md

 # Calculator
 This is Rupali's Calculator :)
+Version 1.0